 Programs & Services Offered

-- Kidney Early Detection Screening (KEDS) free kidney disease screenings at locations around the state
+- Free KEDS early kidney disease screenings at locations around the state.

-- Kidney Health and Education Program (KHEP) teaching about kidney function, disease and transplantation
+- Kidney Health and Education Program (KHEP) teaches about kidney function, disease and transplantation.

 - Nebraska toll free hotline providing information and referral to callers.

 - 75,847 people in Nebraska have kidney disease.
 This is 16.6% of people in the state.
 Nationwide, this number is 19 million.